Benabik/jekyll-foundation/README.md

 * Minimalist: While Foundation does have everything and the [kitchen sink](http:/foundation.zurb.com/docs/components/kitchen_sink.html), I'd rather just pull in what I need.
 So this project tends to pull individual portions of Foundation and trust to assets to minify them later.

+The theme is Foundation's [Blog template](http://foundation.zurb.com/templates.html), with some bits extracted from Jekyll's default theme.

 Prerequisites
 -------------